theEvilGrinch/structured-data-examples/twitter-cards-guide.md

 # Twitter Cards Guide

-This guide provides a detailed explanation of all Twitter Card fields and tags used in the `structured-data-examples` repository, specifically within `product-landing-page.html`, `service-landing-page.html`, `blog.html`, and `tech-blog.html`.
+This guide provides a detailed explanation of all Twitter Card fields and tags used in the `structured-data-examples` repository.
 Twitter Cards enhance the presentation of shared content on Twitter, such as displaying images or summaries.
 All descriptions are based on the official [Twitter Cards documentation](https://developer.twitter.com/en/docs/twitter-for-websites/cards) (last updated April 2025) and are crafted to be clear, detailed, and useful for beginners, adhering to modern web standards.

 ## Tags for `summary_large_image`